codyhouse/vertical-timeline/README.md

 Vertical Timeline
 =========

-An easy to customize, responsive timeline.
+An easy to customize, responsive timeline with split timeline option.

 [Article on CodyHouse](http://codyhouse.co/gem/vertical-timeline/)